-- 1. Walk around your truck and check it over. - Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery. - Make certain the battery retainers on both sides of the truck are properly installed. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains for damage. - See that the load backrest is in place. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the emergency disconnect works.
+- Check the battery compartment for spilled acid. - After checking the water level, make sure that the vent caps are in place. - Make certain the battery retainers on both sides of the truck are properly installed. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains and anchors for damage and corrosion.
+Make sure that the lift chains are well lubricated. - See that the load backrest is in place. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the emergency disconnect works.